CrissCCL/DIY_UAV/README.md

 - **Visualization:** Offline monitoring and plotting via Matlab

+## 🔄 Control Hardware Update (In Progress)

+As part of the ongoing system upgrade, the control stage is being redesigned to include a **dual-IMU architecture**, integrating:

+- **BMI088** – robust IMU with excellent vibration tolerance
+- **ICM-4205** – high-bandwidth IMU for improved dynamic response

+The use of two different IMUs aims to:
+- Improve sensor redundancy
+- Compare noise characteristics and dynamic behavior
+- Enhance state estimation robustness under high vibration conditions

+This update is currently under development and will be validated through bench testing and flight experiments.

 ## 🔄 Control Loops
 <p align="center">
 <img width="500" alt="UAV Control Loop" src="https://github.com/user-attachments/assets/9d342de3-f207-44a3-a338-7d241f2a026d" />